ropensci/mapscanner/README.md

 As indicated, the function generates a map in both `.pdf` and `.jpg` formats.
-These files must be retained as the “master” maps against which subsequently modified – draw-over and scanned-in – versions will be rectified.
+These files must be retained as the “master” maps against which subsequently modified – drawn-over and scanned-in – versions will be rectified.
 The `.pdf` format is generated because it will generally be the most convenient for printing, while the rectification itself requires `.jpg`-format images.
 The magic happens via the [`RNiftyReg`